 How we selected?

-With the phones, we shortlisted we then proceeded to pick the best which offered the best batteries, fast charging, and great software.
-Finally, we were left with the following three phones:
+With the phones, we shortlisted we then proceeded to pick the bests which offered large batteries, great cameras, and great software.

 Best Pick in detail